Subject-specific competencies

 Further Readings

-- chevron_right La Cara, B., Gemünden, M. & Koch-Kiennast, B. (2023).
+- La Cara, B., Gemünden, M. & Koch-Kiennast, B. (2023).
 Fostering social and personal competencies in higher education: The ETH Competence Framework case, ETH Learning and Teaching Journal, 4 (1), 105-118.

-- external page call_made Engineering Students' Perception of Soft Skills, Industry Expectations, and Career Aspirations, 2016, Itani & Srour
+- external page Engineering Students' Perception of Soft Skills, Industry Expectations, and Career Aspirations, 2016, Itani & Srour

-- external page call_made The Future Of Education?
+- external page The Future Of Education?
 Flexible Formats, Soft Skills, Collaboration And Responsible Leadership, 2021, IESE Business School